anabaei/Javascript/GCP.md

 * Maintaining a portfolio of simple to complex projects is a highly valuable tool in showcasing your individual journey.
 * You wouldn't try to surg big waves before knowing how to swim The skill that I think is most important for cybersecurity practitioners is a willingness to understand that you don't know everything.
+* I would say what interests me the most about jobs in cloud cybersecurity is the fact that you're continuously learning.
+* with perimeter protection, this is essentially your security measures that
+* With the second, with trust boundaries, that's essentially trying to separate or separate your trusted and untrusted environments.
+* The impact that I had on the project was essentially to act as one of the security gates to make sure that there were proper security requirements put in place and practices before we actually went through with full migration.
+* Imagine you're asked to explain the key components of a threat and vulnerability management strategy to a business leader with not a lot of technical experience.?
+So there are four components that I would highlight to explain a effective threat vulnerability management strategy.
+The first being prevention, the second being detection, the third being response, and the fourth being recovery So there are four components that I would highlight to explain a effective threat vulnerability management strategy.
+*  I perform threat simulations to help make Alphabet and its users safe.
 ---------------------------------

 # <font color=green> Cloud other Infos </font>